Below are links to the key subject databases and citation indexes in the health sciences.

 These articles are published in research journals, but these journals can also contain other types of material such as editorials, news, book reviews, and information about professional conferences.
 Research articles are often peer reviewed but the other content will not be.

-Review articles are articles that summarize and evaluate “primary” research studies and are thus a form of secondary literature.
+Review articles are articles that summarize and evaluate “primary” research studies and are thus often a form of secondary literature.
 An important type of review article in the health sciences is the systematic review.

 Systematic reviews are articles that identify, evaluate, and synthesize the empirical literature related to a research question.
 The inclusion of empirical studies is based on pre-specified eligibility criteria.
 In contrast to research articles, systematic reviews are a form “secondary literature.”
 Systematic reviews are different from narrative reviews or literature reviews in other fields.